Ostern: Emergence of the Ostern genre

 1957's Miles of Fire is one of the earliest examples of a Soviet Western as it was released years before the Ostern genre became formalized and prevalent.
 The Western genre saw a resurgence in the Soviet Union in the 1960s, largely resulting from the Khrushchev Thaw.
 In 1962, the USSR allowed for the screening of certain US and foreign films.
 The Magnificent Seven, an American Western starring Steve McQueen, become the most successful of these films commercially, becoming an instant cult classic amongst Soviet moviegoers.
 The overwhelming popularity and commercial demand of films like The Magnificent Seven enticed Soviet filmmakers and state-run film institutions to experiment with Western elements in their own productions, resulting in the creation of the Soviet Western.

-The Czechoslovakian comedy Lemonade Joe or the Horse Opera (1964) gained popularity amongst Soviet citizens and those in the Eastern Bloc.
+The Czechoslovak comedy Lemonade Joe, or the Horse Opera (1964) gained popularity amongst Soviet citizens and those in the Eastern Bloc.
 Though the film is largely a parody of the Western genre, its commercial success nonetheless furthered the familiarity of Western tropes within the Eastern Bloc and the general Soviet audience.

-Karl May's Treasure of the Silver Lake, West Germany, co-production with Yugoslavia, was seminal for the beginning of the era of German Red Westerns.
+Karl May's Treasure of Silver Lake, West Germany, co-production with Yugoslavia, was seminal for the beginning of the era of German Red Westerns.
 The film prompted a highly successful series of Indianerfilme ("Indian Films") about Winnetou and others, produced by the East German DEFA studios.
 The East German The Sons of the Great Bear (1966) was a seminal Red Western that turned the traditional American "Cowboy and Indian" conventions on their head, casting the Native Americans as the heroes and the American Army as the villains, a motif inspired by highly successful German Osterns.
 These films were immensely popular among the East German audience, furthering the widespread German fascination of Native American culture (see Native American Hobbyism in Germany).

 A considerable strain into the genre was added by Romanian cinematographers, which included adaptations of Fenimore Cooper stories, with many of them being co-productions with Western directors.

-White Sun of the Desert (1970) stands out as the quintessential Ostern, with its release considered by some to usher in the "golden era" of Soviet Western film.
+White Sun of the Desert (1970) has been described as the quintessential Ostern, with its release considered by some to usher in the "golden era" of Soviet Western film.
 Set in rural Turkmenistan, the film incorporates many elemental Western characteristics, namely wide shots of empty skies and nature, transportation via horse and leather saddle, and the lone stoic protagonist.
 The film quickly obtained a cult-like status, with multiple catchphrases from the film making its way into casual conversation.